 The older and larger the company, the more difficult it is to adapt to today’s software development environment.
 This was the experience of the eighty-five-year-old company CenturyLink, a global communications, hosting, cloud and IT services giant.
 As a result, the Louisiana-based company partnered with Pivotal to enable cloud innovation with Pivotal Cloud Foundry.

 CoreLogic, an industry-leading, $1.4 billion software, data, and analytics company has reinvented the way it develops software with Pivotal.
-Pivotal Cloud Foundry is providing a way to automate development and deployment, reduce risk, and increase time to market.
+Pivotal Cloud Foundry is providing a way to automate development and deployment, reduce risk, and decrease time to market.
 Pivotal Labs has helped the company re-invent its culture—one that is now based on agile, innovative practices surrounded by DevOps practices.